nextflow-io/training/docs/nf_template/3_create.md

 --8<-- "docs/nf_template/img/nested.excalidraw.svg"
 </figure>

-Modules and subworkflows are stored within `local` and `nf-core` folders. nf-core folders are for components that have come from nf-core while local folders are for components that have been developed independently.
+Within your pipeline repository, `modules` and `subworkflows` are stored within `local` and `nf-core` folders.
+The `nf-core` folders are for components that have come from nf-core while `local` folders are for components that have been developed independently.

 ```
 modules/